Euronext looks to snap up assets from any Deutsche Boerse-LSE fallout

-LONDON/PARIS European stock exchange operator Euronext NV (ENX.PA) is considering acquisitions to help it stay competitive after Deutsche Boerse AG (DB1Gn.DE) and London Stock Exchange Group Plc (LSE.L) agreed to merge in a $30 billion (21 billion pounds) deal, according to people familiar with the matter.
+LONDON/PARIS, March 17 European stock exchange operator Euronext NV is considering acquisitions to help it stay competitive after Deutsche Boerse AG and London Stock Exchange Group Plc agreed to merge in a $30 billion deal, according to people familiar with the matter.

-With a market value of about 2.6 billion euros (2 billion pounds), Euronext, which runs stock exchanges in Paris, Amsterdam, Brussels, London and Lisbon, will be reduced to minnow status among European bourses if the LSE-Deutsche Boerse deal goes ahead.
+With a market value of about 2.6 billion euros Euronext, which runs stock exchanges in Paris, Amsterdam, Brussels, London and Lisbon, will be reduced to minnow status among European bourses if the LSE-Deutsche Boerse deal goes ahead.

 So it is looking at ways to bolster its size and may snap up assets LSE or Deutsche Boerse are forced to sell off to satisfy antitrust regulators vetting their proposed deal, according to sources familiar with the matter.